esmf-org/esmf-org.github.io/_pages/esmx.md

 ### Overview

-The Earth System Modeling eXecutable (ESMX) Layer is built on top of the ESMF and NUOPC APIs.
+The Earth System Modeling eXecutable (ESMX) is built on top of the ESMF and NUOPC APIs.
 The goals of ESMX are to:
 - simplify standing up new NUOPC-based systems,
 - promote hierarchical model component testing,
 - reduce the cost of maintaining NUOPC-based modeling systems,